Sylius/Sylius/docs/book/architecture/fixtures.rst

 .. note::

-   They way Fixtures are designed in Sylius is well described in the `FixturesBundle documentation <https://github.com/Sylius/SyliusFixturesBundle/blob/master/docs/index.md>`_.
+   The way Fixtures are designed in Sylius is well described in the `FixturesBundle documentation <https://github.com/Sylius/SyliusFixturesBundle/blob/master/docs/index.md>`_.

 What are the available fixtures in Sylius?
 ------------------------------------------